gitryder/synement/README.md

 # Synement
-You forget about assignments anymore.
+You won't forget about assignments anymore.

 ## Available Scripts